Mirza9003/Iowa-Climate-Futures-Explorer/README.md

 Suggested repository citation:

-> Mukarram, M. M. T. (2026). *Iowa Climate Futures Explorer: A model-preserving CMIP6 analysis and interactive decision-support platform for regional heat and precipitation extremes*.
+> Mukarram, M. M. T. (2026). *Iowa Climate Futures Explorer: Model-preserving CMIP6 projections of heat and precipitation extremes across Iowa climatic regions*.
 GitHub repository.

 After creating a versioned release, archive the repository with Zenodo and update both this section and `CITATION.cff` with the DOI.